 If you were recently injured as a result of a train accident, you may be considering seeking compensation for your damages.
-Train accident claims are hard to navigate and you should only trust an Allegheny County personal injury attorney well-versed in train accident cases.
-Attorneys at Stewart, Murray, and Associates Law Group have the experience and confidence necessary to navigate difficult train accident claims.
+Train accident claims are hard to navigate and you should only trust a personal injury attorney well-versed in train accident cases.
+Attorneys at SMT Legal have the experience and confidence necessary to navigate difficult train accident claims.

 Pennsylvania Train Accident Statistics